aquillen/Pattern_Formation_FEM/README.md

-Python notebooks that illustration some pattern formation models (mostly on triangular meshes and without periodic boundaries).
+Python notebooks that illustrate some pattern formation models (mostly on triangular meshes and without periodic boundaries).